 Classic Due Diligence has a blind spot: It is mostly number-based and these numbers focus only on the past and present.
 It ignores the true capabilities of a company and future opportunities.
 Therefore it can be doubted if the ultimate objective of due diligence – to determine a realistic purchase price – is reached with such a static past-oriented approach.

-INVENSITY helps you to see a company with both eyes open.
-As a technology and innovation consultancy company we work in the development departments of world-leading technology companies.
+INVENSITY helps you to see a company in all it's facets.
+As a technology and innovation consultancy we work in the development departments of world-leading technology companies.
 We understand the technology behind the products.
 We actually develop them.
 We know how products can be developed successfully and which capabilities are needed.
 We have first-hand insight in many technological markets and the next products to come.
 In short – we have a deep understanding of how companies function well and of successful innovation.

 We transfer this knowledge to Due Diligence to realize a unique service, both for investors and company owners willing to sell.